chaunceygao/EquiDML/README.md

 # EquiDML
 EquiDML for person re-id

 Code to accompany the paper:
 Equidistance Constrained Metric Learning for Person Re-identification
-Jin Wang, Zheng Wang, Chao Liang, Changxin Gao*, Nong Sang Pattern Recognition.
+Jin Wang, Zheng Wang, Chao Liang, Changxin Gao*, Nong Sang
+Pattern Recognition.

 # Usage

-Run '.\demo_viper\demo.m' for testing on VIPeR dataset with LOMO or GOG.
+Run '.\demo_viper\demo.m' for testing on VIPeR dataset with LOMO.
 The LOMO features are provided for testing.

 # Note